tharapalanivel/fms-model-optimizer/examples/PTQ_INT8/README.md

 # ...

-return # stop the run here, no further training loop
+return # Stop the run here, no further training loop
 ```